photo by Riichi Yamaguchi

 Minako Yoshino is a New York City based fine artist working in marble sculpture and oil painting in both traditional and contemporary styles.
 Yoshino's art conveys a sense of complete and simple acceptance of our connectedness and identification with all things in the universe.

 Born in Toyama, Japan, Yoshino studied oil painting and graphic design at Musashino Art University in Tokyo before relocating to New York City to study marble carving at the Art Students League of New York.
 Her cultivated sense of color and careful carving ability have brought her crossover fame as one of the most talented restorers of landmark building sculptures in New York, as featured in the New York Times for the Manhattan's historic Hearst Tower restoration.
-Yoshino has received many endorsements and awards, including that of the United Nations, the National Sculpture Society, the City of New York, and PBS Channel Thirteen.
+Yoshino has received many endorsements and awards, including that of the Metropolitan Museum of Art, the United Nations, the National Sculpture Society, the City of New York, and PBS Channel Thirteen.

 In a letter of recommendation, The Metropolitan Museum of Art in New York City stated, "All of her artwork demonstrates a remarkable combination of originality merged with a highly refined and sophisticated technical skill."

 Toyama prefecture, Japan

 Selected Scholarship and Awards :2008 Edward G McDowell Europe Study Grant by ASL, NYC

 2006 Honorable Mention Award by NPO Pen & Brush, NYC

 2004 Scholarship for Best Young Artist by National Sculpture Society, NYC

 1999 Musashino Award by Musashino Art University, Tokyo